atrep123/dmx-512-controller/docs/AI_AUTOMATION.md

 # AI workflow automation

-This guide captures how to run fully automated “generate → test → review” loops with large language models (LLM) inside this repository.
+This guide captures how to run fully automated "generate → test → review" loops with large language models (LLM) inside this repository.
 It is tailored for OpenAI Codex/GPT models, but the same structure works for other providers.